 Please check rates and details directly with the companies in question if you need more recent info.

-The most well known marble on Earth is the marble from Carrara.
-It is of extraordinary quality and has a fine white structure with interesting patterning.
-The marble is mines around the town Carrara in the first chain of mountains along the Italian coast.
+The most well known marble on Earth is the marble from Carrara, it is of extraordinary quality and has a fine white structure with interesting patterning.
+The marble is mined around the town Carrara in the first chain of mountains along the Italian coast.
 The mountains are steep, and the quarries are located at the mountains sides, high up above the town.
-Because of this fact, many quarries cut deep into the mountainside forming deep, cathedral like caverns with walls formed of fine marble.
+Because of this fact, many quarries cut deep into the mountainside forming deep, cathedral like caverns with walls which consist of fine marble.